 John McElroy (1846-1929), American author and journalist is best known for his memoir Andersonville: A Story of Rebel Military Prisons (1879), where he spent almost fourteen months as prisoner.

 Andersonville was the notorious Sumter County, Georgia State prison camp used during the Civil War where thousands of Union soldiers died by the neglect of their Rebel captors.
 It soon became known as "Andersonville", named for the nearby train station.
 The appalling conditions of filth, exposure, and starvation horrified McElroy, and he wrote a journal of his time spent there 1864-1865.
 His keen journalistic mind for observation and attention to committing details to memory served him well.

 John McElroy was born on 25 August, 1846 in Greenup County in the state of Kentucky, United States of America.
 His parents were Robert McElroy, an ironmaster, and his wife Mary Henderson, of Scotch-Irish decendancy.
 After McElroy's father died and his mother remarried young John left home at the age of nine to go to the neighbouring state of Missouri.

 In St. Louis, he worked at a publishing house as a printers devil, fitting in well with the journeymen and learning the trade for printing pamphlets of popular songs that were sold on the streets.
 It is said that McElroy had a photographic memory which helped greatly during his self-taught days of reading, writing, and journalistic pursuits.
-He had a fondness for Shakespearean plays, he learned French and German, and could translate Hebrew and Greek.
+He had a fondness for the plays of William Shakespeare; he learned French and German; and could translate Hebrew and Greek.

 With stirrings of war afoot, in 1862 McElroy made his way to Chicago where he enlisted in John Alexander McClernand's "Bodyguard" in support of the Union Cause.
 They merged with Company L of the 16th Illinois Cavalry in the spring of 1863 where McElroy soon gained the rank of sergeant major.
 On 3 January 1864, he was captured by Confederates in Jonesville, Virginia.
 He spent the next fifteen months as a prisoner in the Georgia State Camp Sumter or "Andersonville" prison camp.